 - Your backlog has become a dumping ground for every random idea from every stakeholder.
 Sure, it feels good to be able to tell a vital stakeholder you’ve “noted” their opinion, but is the minuscule, incremental cognitive overhead worth it if you do that 100 or 1,000 times?

 - You’re adding ideas that you’d like to implement “someday.”
 This thinking is long-term, and because everything is guaranteed to change from a product, customer, and competitive standpoint, what’s the point?
 I suggest deleting anything in your backlog that is older than six months.

 - You’re spending hours every month prioritizing items that aren’t winding up in your short-term sprint backlog.
 Be thinking every day about what will provide customer value in the short term.

 Now, to be clear, there are many situations where you might want to add something to the backlog even if it’s not going into a near-term sprint.
 For example, if your CEO believes a feature has merit, and you want to validate the idea and at the same time let them know you’ve noted it in the product backlog.

 If you absolutely must keep a long product backlog because it’s necessary from a corporate or process standpoint, try organizing it or grouping it by a theme, such as “near term” and “long term.”
 That might help a little bit with your sanity.

 As I mentioned previously, you don’t need to track everything that goes into your product backlog.
 You can use a separate “opportunity” or idea backlog, such as the Table Layout in ProductPlan.
-This approach is a great way to capture ideas that you haven’t committed to, and that needs further validation.
+This approach is a great way to capture ideas that you haven’t committed to, and that need further validation.